Are Glofish Tetras Aggressive? Are They Fighting Or Playing?

 3. An aggressive Glofish Tetra takes no proper diet and stays hungry for an extended period.
 While in hunger, it may start eating any random scraps found in the tank, which can be dangerous.
 Plus, the Tetra might snatch other mates’ diet too.

-4. An aggressive Glofish Tetra affects its tank mates’ health, both mentally and physically.
+4. An aggressive Glofish Tetra affects its tank mates’ mental and physical health.
 The Tetra gets unusually rude and harsh to them.

 5. The tank environment becomes unhealthy.
 Every other being existing there would be in trouble due to the act of aggressive Glofish Tetra.
 Also, they might turn into aggression as well.